 In baseball, you have Scott Boras.
 In football, there’s Drew Rosenhaus.
-And in wrestling exists Bill Behrens.
-You may not be familiar with who he is, but you know who his clients are.
-Behrens has a who’s who of elite superstar clients signed to the shows we watch on television Monday, Wednesday, and Friday nights.
-He’s the wrestling super-agent who discovered AJ Styles.
+And in wrestling, there’s none other than Bill Behrens.
+You may not be familiar with who he is, but you definitely know who his clients are!

 Bill Behrens insists his greatest discovery was one that he just stumbled upon.

-Which is kind of funny, considering it may be the most Phenomenal Find in professional wrestling history.
+This is kind of funny, considering it may be the most “phenomenal” find in professional wrestling history.

 “Discovering AJ Styles… was like going to a river and discovering water.
 Really, it’s not that you made that much of a discovery; it’s kind of obvious that it’s water,” Behrens joked in an interview with me, saying that Styles’ talent was apparent immediately.